ryanorsinger/ten-functions/README.md

 ## Getting Started
-1. Remix this project on [Glitch](https://ten-functions.glitch.me)(https://github.com/ryanorsinger/ten-functions") so you have your own copy.
+1. Clone, fork, or remix this project on [Glitch](https://ten-functions.glitch.me)(https://github.com/ryanorsinger/ten-functions") so you have your own copy.
+If you're using this for practice, then recommend cloning.
 2. Read the exercise prompts listed below
 3. Define your functions that solve the prompts inside of `solutions.js`.
 4. Use feedback to improve responses